test-org-9918918/NASA_GeneLab_Training.github.io/GL4U/RNAseq/June_2021_Pilot/README.md

 - Used for running the [JupyterHub](JupyterHub_Installation)
 - All users will login to the JupyterHub (and thus the head node) via a web browser
 - Required specs:
   -  At least 16 cores (32 CPUs)
   -  At least 65 GB RAM

-- XXGB RAM
+### Compute Nodes
+- Used for creating the main set of processed data

 - XX CPUs
 - XXGB storage space